bahtiyartan/troia/docs/20Variablesscope.rst

 Another common method is using controls on dialogs.
 For example, when a dialog containing textfield is opened, system automatically defines a global string symbol which has same name with textfield.
 They are called as "control symbols".
 All control symbols are global.
 Each control type/subtype has a corresponding variable type to define automatically.
 Controls, types and subtypes will be discussed in next sections detailly.

-Additionally, there are (limited) special commands which are able to define fixed type global variables (ex:SELECT, TABLE), however this method is not recommended because of readibility.
+Additionally, there are (limited) special commands which are able to define fixed type global variables if target variables do not exist. (ex:SELECT, TABLE), however this method is not recommended because of readibility.